Panzergrenadier Division Großdeutschland: June 1943–1945

-In November 1944, while the division and several attached units were redesignated as Panzerkorps Großdeutschland.
+In November 1944, the division and several attached units were redesignated as Panzerkorps Großdeutschland.
 By March 1945, the Panzer Grenadier Division Großdeutschland had been reduced to around 4,000 men after the Battle of Memel.
-It had only 1 StuG III, 1 Panzer IV, 5 Panthers, and 6 Tiger I tanks by March 15, 1945.
-By 25 April 1945, the division was engaged in heavy fighting in the battles around Pillau.
-Eight hundred men of the division were evacuated on ferries via the Baltic Sea and surrendered to British forces in Schleswig-Holstein on May 9.
-The rest were either killed or captured during the fighting in Pillau or surrendered to Soviet forces on May 9 on the Vistula spit.
+It had only one Sturmgeschütz III self-propelled gun, one Panzer IV, five Panthers, and six Tiger Is by 15 March 1945.
+By 25 April, the division was engaged in heavy fighting in the battles around Pillau.

+Eight hundred men of the division were evacuated on ferries via the Baltic Sea and surrendered to British forces in Schleswig-Holstein on 9 May.
+The rest were either killed or captured during the fighting in Pillau or surrendered to Soviet forces on 9 May on the Vistula spit.

 War crimes

-During the battle of France, soldiers of the division perpetrated the summary executions of hundreds of Black prisoners of war in French service.
+During the Battle of France, soldiers of the division perpetrated summary executions of hundreds of Black prisoners of war in French service.
 These executions were racially motivated, as German troops had been conditioned by Nazi propaganda to see Black people as subhuman.
 In several instances, Black prisoners of war were separated from White ones and murdered by soldiers of the division, including on 10 June 1940, where 150 Black prisoners were massacred in Erquinvillers.
-Another mass killing committed by the division was the Chasselay massacre, where on 19 and 20 June hundreds of Black prisoners of war were murdered in Chasselay, Rhône.
+Another mass killing committed by the division was the Chasselay massacre; on 19-20 June hundreds of Black prisoners of war were murdered in Chasselay, Rhône.